Semprini/pyMDG/README.md

 The tool parses your models into generic UML classes (see metamodel below) which are then passed to jinja2 templates for generation.

 My current favorite generation recipie is Hasura for a GraphQL API and generating DB migrations via Django.
-See sample_recipies/sparxdb/config-sparxdb-graphql.yaml
+See the tutorial here: [HasuraTutorial](https://pymdg.readthedocs.io/en/latest/tutorial-hasura.html) and check the example config in sample_recipies/sparxdb/config-sparxdb-graphql.yaml

 Quickstart and docs can be found here: [readthedocs](https://pymdg.readthedocs.io/en/latest/index.html)